 Tax treatment of incentive stock options at sale

 When you sell ISOs, it’s considered either a qualifying or disqualifying disposition depending on how long you held the stock.
 If you meet the requirements for a qualifying disposition, you can benefit from tax savings, all else equal.
-To meet the criteria, you must hold the stock for at least 2 years from the grant date and at least 1 year after exercise.
+The minimum holding period for a qualifying sale of incentive stock options is: 2 years from the grant date and 1 year after exercise.
 Everything else is a disqualifying disposition.

 In addition to federal income tax and/or capital gains tax you may also need to pay tax at the state level.